 |Educational and Clinical supervision||

-The trainees will have a designated educational supervisor for each year, and a clinical supervisor in each placement.
+The foundation doctors will have a designated educational supervisor for each year, and a clinical supervisor in each placement.

 |Terms and Conditions of employment||